-- either VOLTAGE or CURRENT. - Initial Torque (Initial Voltage #1 or Initial Current #1): Sets the initial start point of either the Voltage Ramp or the Current Ramp.
+- Initial Torque (Initial Voltage #1 or Initial Current #1): Sets the initial start point of either the Voltage Ramp or the Current Ramp.
 Every load requires some amount of torque to start from a standstill.
 It is inefficient to begin ramping the motor from zero every time, since between zero and the WK2 break-away torque level, no work is being performed.
 The initial torque level should be set to provide enough torque to start rotating the motor shaft, enabling a soft start and preventing torque shock damage.
-Setting this start point too high will not damage the starter, but may reduce or eliminate the soft start effect. - (torque) setting to either of the following:
+Setting this start point too high will not damage the starter, but may reduce or eliminate the soft start effect. - Ramp Time #1: Sets the maximum allowable time for ramping the initial voltage or current (torque) setting to either of the following: 1) the Current Limit setting when the motor is still accelerating, or